sun521-com/4th_Year_Final_Graduation_Design/README.md

 └── Requirements.txt
 ```

-Detectron2 should be available here:[Detectron2](https://github.com/facebookresearch/detectron2).
+Detectron2 should be available here: [Detectron2](https://github.com/facebookresearch/detectron2).
 Please follow the official instructions to install and configure the appropriate environment.

 The content in Map is the personal achievement of Sun Shuzheng.
 To test, run Map.py